-Our main hypothesis, driven more by intuition, is that the probability of a one-line change resulting in an error is less than ten percent.
 Our approach is different from most other studies that address the issue of software errors because we have based the analysis on the property of the change itself rather than the properties of the code that is being changed [7].
 Change to software can be made by addition of new lines, modifying existing lines, or by deleting lines.
-We expect each of these different types of change to have varying risks of failure.
-So in addition to the main hypothesis, we conjecture that the failure probability is higher when the change involves addition of new lines as compared to modification of the existing lines of code.
+We expect each of these different types of change to have different risks of failure.
+Our main hypothesis is that the probability of a oneline change resulting in an error is small.
+Our second hypothesis is that the failure probability is higher when the change involves adding new lines than either deleting or modifying existing lines of code.

 To test our hypotheses, we used data from the source code control system (SCCS) of a large scale software project (5ESS).
-The Lucent Technologies 5ESS[TM] switching system software is a multi-million line distributed, high availability, real-time telephone switching system software that was developed over two decades [6].
-The source code of the 5ESS project, mostly written in the programming C language, underwent several hundred thousand changes.
+The Lucent Technologies 5ESSTM switching system software is a multi-million line distributed, high availability, real-time telephone switching system software that was developed over two decades [6].
+The source code of the 5ESS project, mostly written in the C programming language, underwent several hundred thousand changes.